 Luckily, there are more than a dozen farmers markets up and down the Coast throughout the summer months that let you do just that.
 Some are longtime community traditions that are packed with throngs of visitors; others are truly local affairs that are nonetheless charming.

-Wherever you go on the Coast, here’s where to find those farmers markets and a roundup of some of the Oregon Coast’s lesser-known handmade provisions.
+Wherever you go on the Coast, take time to get to know the friendly farmers, independent artisans and community members.
+Here’s a roundup of some of the Oregon Coast’s lesser-known handmade provisions.

 - Locally Baked Bread

 Right on Alsea Bay in Waldport, Pacific Sourdough is famous for their scratch-made specialty breads, made with Northwest-grown wheat flours, organic nuts, spices and seeds.
 Pile their sourdough or sprouted wheat sandwich bread high with locally made butter and artisan cheese for an instant picnic basket favorite.
 Don’t be surprised if you step out with a box full of their exquisite pastries and other desserts too.

 - Fresh-Caught Seafood

 F/V Sonja’s Wild Pacific Albacore promises that their locally-caught tuna is the freshest you can buy in a can.
 Lifelong Astoria fisherman Dave Stevenson offers the solid white flaky goodness in four varieties: with and without salt added, hickory smoked packed in canola oil, and jalapeno and garlic.
 Don’t forget the can opener and some fresh lettuce for an impromptu nicoise salad.